RxLaboratory/RxDocs/src-dev/docs/contribute.md

 4. **Commit** your changes regularly, and **push** them, using either the command line or the [Github Desktop](https://desktop.github.com/) application.
 5. Submit a **pull request** to our repository so we can review your changes.
 This is easily done right from the *Github* website.

-As you can see, the process is quite easy to follow, and everything can be done with a UI if your not so familiar with command line interfaces.
+As you can see, the process is quite easy to follow, and everything can be done with a UI if you're not so familiar with command line interfaces.

 Don't worry if you're not sure about what you're doing, don't be shy.
 We'll review and fix (or ask you to fix) your code before it's integrated into the RxOT, and help you learn.
 We're doing everything we can so everyone feels included and safe in every place you'll be in touch with us.
-We've all been beginners before you ;)
+We've all been beginners ;)

 If you'd like to submit a piece of code, an example, your own script, or anything else which would not fit the process described above, don't hesitate to contact us, either using our [**contact form**](http://contact.rxlab.info) or through our [**discord server**](http://chat.rxlab.info) to have a little chat!